Texas-Robotics-Academy/markdown/virtual/install_virtual_machine_mac.md

             {{ site.data.alerts.img_50_end }}

         * Go to Hard Disk and set 20 GB Hard Drive Space
-        * Go to advanced settings and select “Pre allocate disk space” and unselect “Split into multiple files”, then click apply
+        * Under Hard Disk select the "Advanced options" dropdown and select “Pre allocate disk space” and unselect “Split into multiple files”, then click apply
     {{ site.data.alerts.note }}
     VMWare may ask if it can access your webcam when it first loads up your OS.
 You should say "yes."
     {{ site.data.alerts.end }}

     {{ site.data.alerts.note }}
-    Upon first booting your Virtual Machine, VMWare will automatically install Ubuntu 20.04.
+    Upon first booting your Virtual Machine, VMWare will automatically install Ubuntu 18.04.
+    Make sure that you don't update your software to 20.04.
     {{ site.data.alerts.end }}

     {{ site.data.alerts.note }}